ACTOR · MUSICIAN · WRITER · BIRTH DOULA

 Another accidental career path, Welch is cultivating a podcast called Enough About Music - a collection of conversations with musicians about anything/everything…except for music.

 The idea came to her as an organic observation of her personal experiences in relationship to those within music circles spanning her whole life.
 Many of the most profound conversations and connections with fellow musicians have been grounded in areas around the music- with life informing the music they make and vise versa, obviously.

 The result is often an unexpected fostering of truth telling & personal unveilings, with a giant dose of humor, humanity, & humility.
 All things that Welch feels is needed now more than ever for unifying our socio-emotional lives.
 Far from the usual press questions that they're asked over and over, listeners & fans get a glimpse into a side of these creatives that few get a chance to witness.

-Launching in early 2020 on all the usual platforms, distributed by Austin’s local NPR station KUTX.
+Launching on all the usual platforms, distributed by Austin’s local NPR station KUTX.